One of Paradise Fruits’ specialities is aseptic contract filling.

 Nowadays, it is increasingly important for consumers that no artificial preservatives or additives are added to products.
 Natural products play an increasingly decisive role, as preservatives are harmful to health.

 However, the easiest way to make products more durable is by using preservatives or additives.
 To avoid this, aseptic filling was introduced.
-Aseptic filling involves aseptic production and filling.
-The term is derived from the term “asepsis“, which describes an absolutely aseptic state.
+The term aseptic filling is derived from the term “asepsis“, which describes an absolutely germ-free state.
 It is important that the original taste, appearance and freshness remain during the process.

 Would you like individual advice on your products?
 Then please feel free to contact us.